-Metaplastic breast cancer is rare, accounting for fewer than five percent of all invasive breast cancers .
+Metaplastic breast cancer is rare, accounting for fewer than 1 percent of all invasive breast cancers .

 Learn more about getting a second opinion.

-Other types of tumors in the breast can be benign (not cancer) or malignant (cancerous).
-Because these cancers are not carcinomas, they are treated differently and have different risk profiles than breast cancer.
+Because these cancers are either not carcinomas or are carcinomas that don't start in the breast, they are treated differently and have different risk factors than breast cancer.

-For more information on other cancers that can occur in the breast, such as lymphomas and benign and malignant phyllodes tumors, visit the National Cancer Institute's website.
+For more information on other cancers that can occur in the breast, such as lymphomas, sarcomas and malignant phyllodes tumors, visit the National Cancer Institute's website.